nion-software/nionswift/docs/processing.rst

 You can apply processing and analysis to items in your project.
 An example of processing may be to apply an FFT operation to an image.
 An example of analysis may be to measure the intensity of a line profile.

-Most processing and analysis functions set up a live computation, meaning that when you apply the processing to a data item the results, often another data item, will be updated whenever the input data item changes or when the parameters of the computation change.
-The live computation is live even after closing and reloading the project.
+Many processing and analysis menu items result in a live computation.
+A live computation automatically updates the outputs when either parameters change or the source data changes.
+A live computation is live even after closing and reloading the project.

-Some processing functions are single commands, meaning that the result is computed once and the resulting data item or other output is added to the project and no live computation is created.
+Other processing functions are single commands, meaning that the output is computed once and the resulting data item or other output is added to the project and no live computation is created.

 A live computation takes inputs and produces outputs.
 It also watches for changes to its inputs and updates it outputs whenever the inputs change.